 - a minimum 3.0 GPA for the last 60 units attempted.

-- two complete sets of official transcripts from all colleges and universities attended, other than Sacramento State.
+- two sets of official transcripts from all colleges and universities attended, other than Sacramento State, should be sent to:

 Minimum Units and Grade Requirement for the Degree

 Each student must file an application for Advancement to Candidacy indicating a proposed program of graduate study.
 This procedure may begin as soon as the classified graduate student has: